projectara/greybus-spec/source/special.rst

 The AP sends this to the SVC to request that it change the |unipro|
 power mode for the |unipro| link on an Interface.

-The AP may use this Operation while an :ref:`Interface State
+The AP may use this Operation while an :ref:`Interface
-<hardware-model-interface-states>` is
+<hardware-model-interfaces>` is
-:ref:`hardware-model-lifecycle-enumerated` to manage various features of the |unipro| link established between the Frame and the attached Module.
+:ref:`hardware-model-lifecycle-enumerated` to manage various features of the Link established between the Switch and the attached Module.

 The AP shall additionally use this Operation in order to perform